LeetLLM

 Trace the attack path

 Start by labeling where text came from and what authority it should carry.
-A policy returned by an MCP server may be operationally useful, but it remains untrusted if an external merchant, customer, email sender, web page, or uploaded file can influence it.
+An evaluation summary returned by an MCP server may be operationally useful, but it remains untrusted if a benchmark author, issue commenter, web page, uploaded file, or compromised tool can influence it.

 Content sourceExampleAuthority